brianlevy/portfolio-hugo-2021/content/work/bali-subscription-management.md

 featured: true
 ---
 {{< section class="overview" >}}
+  ## Overview ##
+  Bali was a project that emerged from Microsoft Research.
+It aimed to solve the way personal data is used in society – a vault for your personal data, enabling you to aggregate your data from multiple organizations and use it to your benefit.
+This project is a feature within the broader Bali application.
+{{< /section >}}
+{{< section class="overview" >}}
-  ## Problem ##
+  ## Challenges and opportunities ##
   With so many subscription services out there, it's hard to keep track of it all.
-Subscriptions, memberships, and points plans have to be managed individually, making it difficult to see the big picture, understand what we're spending, and manage the details.
+Subscriptions, memberships, points plans, and trials have to be managed individually, making it difficult to see the big picture, understand what we're spending, and manage the details.
 {{< /section >}}

 {{< section class="overview" >}}